-In all likelihood, your health may be in its own midlife crisis and that may be part of your challenge—acknowledged or not.
+In all likelihood, your health may be into its own hidden midlife crisis and that may be part of your challenge—although, how would you know?

 Plus, the belly fat is a nagging reminder that you are not taking your diet and exercise as seriously as you should.